 Newborn testing only screens for the most common mutations that cause CF. Hence there are cases that are identified later when symptoms indicate undiagnosed health complications.
 In these cases, doctors recommend a sweat test and/or a genetic test, in which the blood is analyzed for a broader range of mutations.

 During a sweat test, a small amount of electricity and a chemical are applied to the skin, and the resulting perspiration is then collected so as to measure the amount of salt it contains.
 Those with CF typically have a higher level of salt in their sweat.

 The genetic test uses a blood sample or cells from the inside of the cheek, which are then screened for a far broader range of mutations.

 The daily regimen for those with cystic fibrosis can be very complex.
-Respiratory therapy may require 1 to 5 hours per day, and includes a series of inhaled nebulized medications as well as equipment and exercises to dislodge and clear mucus from the lungs.
+Respiratory therapy may require 1 to 5 hours per day, and includes a series of inhaled nebulized medications, including antibiotics and anti-inflammatory medications as well as equipment and exercises to dislodge and clear mucus from the lungs.
 Medications for lung infections, including oral, inhaled and IV antibiotics are often required.
 Hospitalizations may be frequent.
-This is so unfortunate and heartbreaking, especially when children are diagnosed with the condition, they may want to have a look at youtube kids videos whilst in hospital to keep them entertained whilst going through this distressing time.
+This is so unfortunate and heartbreaking, especially when children are diagnosed with the condition, they may want to have a look at youtube kids videos while in hospital to keep them entertained whilst going through this distressing time.

 Nasal Irrigation & Related Procedures